If you or a loved one have been injured in an ATV accident in Georgia, you may be entitled to receive compensation for your injuries and losses.

-Due to their relative lack of weight and strength, and because ATVs have a high center of gravity and short wheelbase, children may also be at additional risk for rollovers crashes.
-Nationwide statistics confirm these findings as more than 25% of all ATV injuries, which are treated in an emergency room, are reported to involve children under age 16.
+Because of ATV’s weight, high center of gravity, and short wheelbase, children may also be at additional risk for rollover crashes.
+According to the Consumer Product Safety Commission (CPSC), more than 25% of all ATV injuries nationwide are treated in an emergency room and reported to involve children under the age of 16.

 More than 100,000 injuries are reported in emergency rooms across the country due to ATV crashes every year.
 An analysis by the Insurance Institute for Highway Safety (I.I.H.S.) found that rollovers were the most frequent type of motorized vehicle accident, followed by collisions with other vehicles and inanimate objects, such as hitting a tree.

 Call Kaine Law Today for Your Free Consultation